Zhangyang (Atlas) Wang

 - Multiple openings for Ph.D. and visiting students (scroll down to the page bottom).

 - Call for Participation & Papers: ECCV 2020 Workshop on Real-world Recognition from Low-quality Inputs and 1st Tiny Object Detection Challenge (RLQ-TOD) [Website]

 I live in the blessed world of machine learning and computer vision.
 My research interests constantly evolve: below are just some recent stuffs that I work on.
 I always stay open to be intellectually excited and inspired by new things.

-[A] Enhancing Deep Learning Robustness, Efficiency, and Privacy
+[A] As Goals -- Enhancing Deep Learning Robustness, Efficiency, and Privacy